w3c/wai-intro-atag/content/social-media.md

     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
         I can decide when the tool refreshes for new content.
-This way I can read at my own pace.
+This way I can read at my own pace when content updates are very fast.
       </q></span></p>
     </li>
   </ul>